 In recent years, though, many teams have changed from doing the majority of their work together in the office to doing the majority of their work on their own in different locations (even other countries).

-In this article, we discuss the various methods for tracking time and attendance and give you tips for making your system the best it can be.
+In this article, we discuss the importance of tracking time and attendance, various tracking methods, and how the new hybrid work model impacts tracking systems.
+We’ll also give you tips for making your system the best it can be.

 The most basic method of tracking time and attendance is the sign-in/sign-out sheet.